lessthanoptimal/ejml/README.md

 # File System

-docs/
+* docs/ :
-- Documentation for this library.
+  Documentation for this library.
 This documentation is often out of date and online is the best place to get the latest.

-examples/
+* examples/ :
-- Contains several examples of how EJML can be used to solve different problems or how EJML can be modified for different applications.
+  Contains several examples of how EJML can be used to solve different problems or how EJML can be modified for different applications.

-main/core
+* main/core :
-- Contains all esseital data structures
+  Contains all essential data structures

-main/dense64
+* main/dense64 :
-- Algorithms for real dense 64-bit floating point math
+  Algorithms for real dense 64-bit floating point math

-main/denseC64
+* main/denseC64 :
-- Algorithms for complex dense 64-bit floating point math
+  Algorithms for complex dense 64-bit floating point math

-main/equation
+* main/equation :
-- Contains source code for Equations API
+  Contains source code for Equations API

-main/simple
+* main/simple :
-- Contains source code for SimpleMatrix
+  Contains source code for SimpleMatrix

-main/experimental/
+* main/experimental/ :
-- Where experimental or alternative approaches and possibly buggy code goes that is not ready to be used by most users.
+  Where experimental or alternative approaches and possibly buggy code goes that is not ready to be used by most users.

-change.txt
+* change.txt :
-- History of what changed between each version.
+  History of what changed between each version.

-TODO_Algorithms.txt
+* TODO_Algorithms.txt :
-- Contains a list of what needs to be added to this library.
+  Contains a list of what needs to be added to this library.

 ==========================================================================
 # Questions and Comments